THE SPANISH FORK TREATY

 "I am the father of you all.
 I have always been a friend of the Americans Mr. Young he has never thrown away my friendship for the Americans.
 Superintendent Irish that is what everybody says of you.
 After awhile Brigham and the Mormons came here I saw him and he was my son my friend when I met Young we talked and understood each other.
 Me and my children the Utah's and Brigham and his children.
 When some of my children stole horses and acted bad did I break my friendship?
 No never.
 I do not want to see it.
 I am old my heart is very weak now but it is good."

-Though they agreed to the terms of the so called Treaty, and the Timpanogos lived up to their word, aside from some token gifts given to the Timpanogs Brigham never kept his promises.
-The Treaty was never ratified by the U.S. Government while the Mormon took away hundreds of thousands of square miles of land and forced the Timpanogos onto the Uinta reservation where nearly 50% died from starvation.
+They reluctantly agreed to the terms of the Treaty, and the Timpanogos lived up to their word, aside from some token gifts given to the Timpanogs Brigham never kept his promises.
+The Treaty was never ratified by the U.S. Government while the Mormon took away hundreds of thousands of square miles of land and forced the Timpanogos onto the Uinta reservation where nearly 500 died from starvation.
 It was a matter of which of the three would control the land, the Timpanogos, the Mormons, or the United States Government.
 A year later Sanpitch was murdered by Mormon Dolf Bennett.